Sarvar5734/WaitDontGo/replit.md

 The bot follows a modular design, separating concerns into distinct modules:
 - **Main Entry Point (`main.py`)**: Configures and starts the bot, handles registration of handlers, and manages error handling.
 - **Database Layer (`models.py`, `database_manager.py`, `db_operations.py`)**: Manages interactions with a pure PostgreSQL database using SQLAlchemy ORM for User, Feedback, and AISession models.
 It supports full CRUD operations, advanced querying, indexing, and is designed for scalability to support 10,000+ concurrent users.
 JSON fields are used for arrays like photos, likes, and traits.
 Enhanced with city_slug column for consistent location matching and coordinate storage for distance calculations.
 - **Translation System (`translations.py`)**: Centralizes all bot text in a `TEXTS` dictionary, providing bilingual support for English and Russian, including comprehensive neurodivergent trait definitions in multiple languages.
+Enhanced with payment-specific messaging for Telegram Stars and TON payments.
 It includes helper functions for language detection and text retrieval.
+- **Payment System (`payment_system.py`)**: Comprehensive payment integration module supporting Telegram Stars and TON cryptocurrency payments.
+Handles invoice creation, payment verification, transaction monitoring via TON Center API, and payment status tracking.
+Includes validation, error handling, and database integration for payment records.
+- **Payment Configuration (`payment_config.py`)**: Centralized configuration management for payment systems, including TON wallet setup, API credentials, and environment validation with helpful setup instructions.
 - **Handler Modules (`handlers.py`)**: Contains conversation handlers for user registration, the main menu system, profile management (viewing, editing), and dating features (like/pass, match detection, profile browsing), along with navigation elements like back buttons.
 - **Keep-Alive Service (`keep_alive.py`)**: A custom HTTP server that prevents the bot from going idle on hosting platforms and integrates with logging.
 - **Process Management (`process_manager.py`)**: Robust system to prevent multiple bot instances from running simultaneously.
 Uses PID files, process monitoring, and automatic cleanup to ensure only one bot runs at a time.
 Includes signal handlers for graceful shutdown and automatic killing of conflicting processes.